nanobox-io/nanobox-docs/source/local-dev/managing-local-data.html.md

 ```

 ### Connecting to a Service
-Simply use the credentials provided in the `dev info` output to connect to your services.
+Use the credentials provided in the `dev info` output to connect to your services.
 Below is an example of connecting to a Redis service inside of a nanobox VM using `redis-cli`.

 #### Example Connection to Redis Service
 ```bash